oxylus-tech/django-caps/docs/source/guide/00-overview.rst

 Reference
 ---------

+An Object is always accessed through a reference.
+An Object without a reference must not be accessible to the user.
+This also means that once when an object is returned through API, the reference MUST be provided.

 As told, a Reference provides a set of capabilities.
 Each capability grants two things: permission (access or action) and this permission to be share (or not).

 A Reference can be shared, which means that a new one will be created based one the current one.
-This creates a chains of parent-child references, ensuring control over the access.
+This creates a chains of parent-child references, ensuring control over the accesses.
 In Django-Caps, this process is called *derivation*, as a reference is *derived* from another one.

 The first reference of this chain is the *root reference*.
 There only can be one reference for each object, which is owned by a single agent.